dgapitts/vagrant-nodejs-angularjs-tutorial/README.md

 * I can also use my regular web-browser via port-forwarding ( http://localhost:4567/ ).
 * finally as part of the install process it will clone git clone https://github.com/angular/angular-phonecat.git and branch to step-0 (git checkout -f step-0 )

-I have setup a vagrant-nodejs-angularjs github repository (https://github.com/dgapitts/vagrant-nodejs-angularjs-tutorial.git)

-So all you need to do (assuming you have vagrant and virtualbox already installed) is
+All you need to do (assuming you have vagrant and virtualbox already installed) is

     git clone https://github.com/dgapitts/vagrant-nodejs-angularjs-tutorial.git
     cd vagrant-nodejs-angularjs